spencerfliao/notes/content/Self-help/Personal Development/Outlive.md

 > macadamia nuts, – Page 161

+#### Chapter 8: The Runaway Cell: New Ways To Address The Killer That Is Cancer

 > In normal aerobic respiration, a cell can turn one molecule of glucose into as many as thirty-six units of ATP.
 But under anaerobic conditions, that same amount of glucose yields only two net units of ATP.
 This phenomenon was dubbed the Warburg effect, and even today, one way to locate potential tumors is by injecting the patient with radioactively labeled glucose and then doing a PET scan to see where most of the glucose is migrating.
 Areas with abnormally high glucose concentrations indicate the possible presence of a tumor. – Page 181

 > The Warburg effect, also known as anaerobic glycolysis, turns the same amount of glucose into a little bit of energy and a whole lot of chemical building blocks—which are then used to build new cells rapidly.
 Thus, the Warburg effect is how cancer cells fuel their own proliferation. – Page 182